Giftbit/lightrail-stripe-java/README.md

 # Lightrail Stripe Integration Library

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points.
 (To learn more, visit [Lightrail](https://www.lightrail.com/)).
 The Lightrail Stripe integration provides a client library for developers to easily use Lightrail's features alongside [Stripe](https://stripe.com/).
+This library is based on [Lightrail Java Client Library](https://github.com/Giftbit/lightrail-client-java).

-If you are looking for other specific use cases or other languages, check out [related projects](#related-projects).
+If you are looking for specific use cases or other languages, check out [related projects](https://github.com/Giftbit/lightrail-client-java#related-projects).
+For a complete list of all Lightrail libraries and integrations, check out the [Lightrail Integration page](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).

 ## Features ##
-- Simple order checkout which supports gift code redemption alongside a Stripe payment.
+- Simple order checkout which supports Lightreail gift card redemption or account credits alongside a Stripe payment.

 ## Usage ##

-### Order Checkout Using `StripeGiftHybridCharge`
+### Order Checkout Using `StripeLightrailHybridCharge`

-`StripeGiftHybridCharge` is a class closely designed to resemble the behaviour of a Stripe `Charge` and transparently splits the transaction between a gift code and a credit card to be charged by Stripe.
+`StripeLightrailHybridCharge` is a class designed to resemble the interface of a Stripe `Charge` class which transparently splits the transaction between Lightrail and Stripe.
+The Lightrail parameter could be one of the following:

+- `code`, specifying a gift card by its code,

+- `cardId`, specifying a gift card by its card ID, or

+- `lightrailCustomer`, specifying a customer account by its customer account ID.

+The Stripe parameter could be:

+- `token`, indicating a Stripe token, or
+- `customer`, indicating a Stripe customer ID.

 Here is a simple example:

 ```java
 Lightrail.apiKey = "<your lightrail API key>";